mandelsoft/landscaper/docs/usage/Blueprints.md

 ### Templated Installations

-Similar to how deploy items can be defined, it is also possible to create nested installations based on the imports by using template [executions](./Templating.md). templated installations are configured as a list under the top-level field `subinstallationExecutions` in the blueprint manifest.
+Similar to how deployitems can be defined, it is also possible to create nested installations based on the imports by using template [executions](./Templating.md).
+Templated installations are configured as a list under the top-level field `subinstallationExecutions` in the blueprint manifest.

-The template processing is fed with the standard binding and supports [state handling](./Templating#state-handling.
+The template processing is fed with the [standard binding](#rendering) and supports [state handling](./Templating#state-handling).

 A template execution must return a YAML document with at least the top-level node `subinstallations`.
 It is expected to contain a list of installation